Reading-Homework-Self-Testings (RHSTs):

 After doing the homework-self-testing for an IAL, you report that you have done that reading-homework-self-testing.

-See below for How to Report Reading-Homework-Self-Testings (RHSTs) and Recommended Due Dates for Reporting Reading-Homework-Self-Testings (RHSTs).
+See below for How to Report Reading-Homework-Self-Testings (RHSTs) and Recommended and Final Due Dates for Reporting Reading-Homework-Self-Testings (RHSTs).

 4. How to Report Reading-Homework-Self-Testings (RHSTs):